Michael Heiss: Early years

 Michael Heiss was born on April 12, 1818, in Pfahldorf in the Kingdom of Bavaria (now part of present-day Kipfenberg, Germany), to Joseph and Gertrude (née Frei) Heiss.
 He received confirmation when he was only two years old because his parents feared they would be without a bishop for a prolonged period of time due to tension between church and state.
-Heiss entered a Latin school at age 9, and later graduated from the gymnasium of Neuburg, Bavaria, in 1835.
+Heiss entered a Latin school at age nine, and later graduated from the gymnasium of Neuburg, Bavaria, in 1835.

 Heiss then entered the University of Munich, where he originally studied law but switched to theology after deciding to join the priesthood.
-He completed his studies at the ecclesiastical seminary in Eichstätt, Bavaria.
+He completed his studies at the Collegium Willibaldum, a seminary in Eichstätt, Bavaria.

 Ordination and ministry

-Heiss was ordained a priest for the Diocese of Louisville by Bishop Karl-August von Reisach on October 18, 1840.
-Because, at age 22, he was younger than the age requirement for ordination, he was granted a dispensation by Pope Gregory XVI.
+Heiss was ordained a priest in Bavaria for the Diocese of Louisville by Bishop Karl-August von Reisach on October 18, 1840.
+Because, at age 22, he was younger than the age requirement for ordination, Heiss was granted a dispensation by Pope Gregory XVI.
 Heiss briefly served as a curate in Raitenbuch, Bavaria and afterwards in Pleinfeld, Bavaria.

-In December 1842, Heiss emigrated to the United States, where he became pastor of Mother of God Parish in Covington, Kentucky.
-He remained in Covington until 1844, when he went to Milwaukee, Wisconsin to serve as secretary to Archbishop John Henni in the Archdiocese of Milwaukee.
-Heiss erected St. Mary's Parish in Milwaukee, and served as its first pastor with his charge extending over an area of 52 square miles.
-In 1856, he was named the first rector of St. Francis Seminary, serving for 12 years.
+In December 1842, Heiss emigrated to the United States, where the diocese assigned him as pastor of Mother of God Parish, a German immigrant parish in Covington, Kentucky.

+The Diocese of Louisville released Heiss in 1844 to serve as secretary to John Henni, bishop of the new Diocese of Milwaukee in Wisconsin.
+Heiss in 1849 attended the first Plenary Council of Baltimore, a meeting of all the bishops in the United States.
+At this time, the German Catholics in Milwaukee were pressing Henni for a German-language national parish.
+In response, Henni erected St. Mary's Parish in Milwaukee and assigned Heiss as its first pastor.

+While at St. Mary's, Heiss' health deteriorated, forcing him to spend the next two years in Europe recuperating.
+In 1856, after Heiss returned to Wisconsin, Henni appointed him as rector of St. Francis de Sales Seminary in St. Francis, Wisconsin.
+Heiss opened Christ King Chapel at the seminary in 1861.
+He served as rector at St. Francis until 1868.